Join our community.

 Wales’ largest city has all the makings of a great place to visit that you would expect from the capital.
 There is an abundance of sport, art, music, shopping and entertainment, but also some more unique gems, such as the world’s oldest record shop and Cardiff Castle.
 With regular trains that take just 15 minutes, it couldn’t be easier to explore in a day.

-Wales largest ancient is home to winding paths and stunning greenery.
-Picnic benches, barbecue sites, and a clear plain overlooking a reservoir, Wentwood Forest is open to both exploration and relaxation.
+Wales largest ancient forest is home to winding paths and stunning greenery.
+With picnic benches and a clear plain overlooking a reservoir, Wentwood Forest is open to both exploration and relaxation.

 Found on the outskirts of Newport, the historically significant Caerleon is the location of a notable Roman legionary fortress, along with an Iron Age hill fort.
 Go for a long hike across the untouched countryside and soak in the beautiful views and history for a much-deserved break.

 If you’re in need of a bit of retail therapy, Newport’s very own £100m shopping complex has several levels filled with high-street favourites, restaurants, bars and cafes.
-You’ll even find a cinema and a bowling alley - all just a short walk from the high street.
+You’ll even find a bowling alley - all just a short walk from the high street.

 Built in the 14th century by Hugh de Audley, Newport Castle is now in ruins but it once served the purpose of helping its builder cross the River Usk.
 It’s now a Grade II listed building and makes for a dramatic backdrop during a walk around its grounds.